-The power of Scooters is defined by watts or the symbol ‘W’, which is typically the maximum power output.
-However, it’s not quite that simple!
+The power of electric scooters is determined by watts or the symbol ‘W’, which is typically the maximum power output.
+However, it’s not quite that simple, sorry!

-Recent NZTA regulation has stated e-scooters must be under 300W.
-This is not the maximum motor wattage, but the maximum ‘possible’ wattage (defined as the battery voltage multiplied by the Controller amps).
-For example, a 500W motor that has a 36V battery and a controller with maximum output of 8amps, the total power per NZTA would be 288W.
+Recent (NZTA) NZ Transport Agency regulation has stated electric scooters must be under 300W.
+This is not the maximum motor wattage, but the maximum ‘possible’ wattage (defined as the battery voltage multiplied by the controller amps).
+For example, for a 500W motor that has a 36V battery and a controller with maximum output of 8 amps, the total power per NZTA would be 288W.

-As you can see from Freed’s range, our scooters exceed these regulations.
+As you can see from FREED’s range, our electric scooters exceed these regulations.
 We believe the rules were rushed and are not practical given New Zealand’s hilly terrain.
 We are corresponding with NZTA to have a more practical measure put in place.
-We believe a speed limit on footpaths of 15km/h would be a better law, while allowing higher speeds on the road.
+We believe a speed limit on footpaths of 15 km/h would be a better law, while allowing higher speeds on the road.

-An e-scooter under 300W will struggle with any material incline and will require you to push with your foot to conquer hills.
+An electric scooter under 300W will struggle with any material incline and will require you to push with your foot to conquer hills.
 Obviously, the more wattage of the motor the less you will have to push

 Ride Comfort (Suspension/Tyres)

-Some e-scooters, come with no suspension, whereas others just front suspension or full (i.e. Zero and EcoReco), which will include springs or air shocks for the rear.
-Having dual makes a huge difference to your overall ride quality, however, does generally come with the negative of increased cost and weight.
+Some electric scooters come with no suspension, whereas others will have a front suspension or full (i.e. ZERO and EcoReco), which will include springs or air shocks for the rear.
+Having a dual suspension makes a huge difference to your overall ride quality, however these electric scooters will generally have an increased cost and weight.

 Tyres can generally be put into two categories, the first being solid rubber or secondly air filled.
 Solid rubber tyres are a lot more durable and obviously cannot go flat.
 This means you can be more aggressive with your riding, however, it will be a firmer ride.
 The other option is air filled, which despite being more forgiving on your hands, occasionally do get holes.
-This can mean inconvenient pit stops to have it repaired (of course, your friends at Freed can repair tyre punctures).
+This can mean inconvenient pit stops to have it repaired (of course, your friends at FREED can service this for you).